 We pulled in by the side of the van and a man hopped out and took my details before going through the order with me and explaining where substitutions had been made.

-He then loaded up the boot for us, which meant even less work for me, and took care to put the bread to one side and made it clear which bags contained the frozen and refrigerated items.
+The man in the van loaded up the boot for us, which meant even less work for me, and took care to put the bread to one side and made it clear which bags contained the frozen and refrigerated items.

 The kids were really pleased and not a little surprised to be able to skip trawling round the supermarket and the whole thing went without a hitch.

-So, would I use ASDA Click & Collect again?
-Yes.
+Would I use ASDA Click & Collect again?

 Yes.
 Placing orders for delivery is very convenient for when I’m working from home, and although we do like dropping into the store as a family from time to time, the Click & Collect service allows us the flexibility to drop in and pick up our shopping without the faff of pushing the trolley around.